Python-SIP/sip/doc/command_line_tools.rst

     A build with debugging symbols is performed.

+.. option:: --no-compile

+    The compilation of the generated code is disabled.

 .. option:: --no-docstrings

     The generation of docstrings that describe the signature of all functions,